 While the ISPs will quote you all sorts of complicated reasons why the prices for mobile broadband roaming are so high, the simple answer is lack of regulation and competition - it's currently quite a small market, so there have been no price wars yet.

 Mobile service providers have been involved in some pretty vicious price battles over recent years as the 'land grab' for customers has rolled on, so they are always looking for places to pull in bigger profits as cash flow from voice and text falters.

 Just checking your web-based email, looking up the football results on the Sky Sports website or looking for a weather forecast aren't going to break the bank too badly, but some things you may not even think before doing at home - where monthly limits are counted in gigabytes - can be your downfall.

-While you may love Eastenders, or Match Of The Day, streaming a TV show while on your hols is going to be a costly mistake: downloading a 30-minute programme, for example, can equate to a roaming bill - in theory - in excess of £5,000.
-Yes, you read that right, £5,000 - around 500MB at £10 per MB.
+While you may love Eastenders, or Match Of The Day, streaming a TV show while on your hols is going to be a costly mistake: downloading a 30-minute programme, for example, can equate to a roaming bill - in theory - of £4,000 or more.
+Yes, you read that right, £4,000 - that would be 500MB at £8 per MB.

 While using a dongle you already own is the most convenient way to get online abroad, it's certainly not the only one.
 Here are some alternatives you might want to consider: